 Watch Ocean Conditions

 Waves are usually calm, but conditions can change at any beach.
-Swim near others, avoid rough surf, and follow any posted warnings.
+Swim near others, avoid rough surf, and follow posted warnings.
 In addition, keep an eye on younger swimmers.

 Stay Hydrated and Sun-Protected